Azure/azure-sdk-for-js/samples/cors/ts/README.md

 [![](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-sdk-for-js%2Fmaster%2Fsamples%2Fcors%2Farm-template.json)

-The above template will create the necessary resources for you and the output tab will contain the exact environment variables that you'll need as soon as deployment succeeds.
+The above template will create the necessary resources for you and the output tab will contain the environment variables you'll need as soon as deployment succeeds.
 When the deployment is finished, head over to the "outputs" tab and copy the outputs to a local file - you'll need them in the next step.

+> Azure API Management can take a while to deploy so we recommend starting the deployment now before reading the rest of this document.

 Next, create a service principal for the backend application and configure its access to Azure resources: